ScottLogic/blog/_posts/2024-10-24-building-an-assignment-algorithm-1.markdown

 ### What's next?

 So you may be wondering, how do we define and measure compromise?
 And how can we do this over the course of multiple slots?
-These are good questions and will be answered in the next blog in the series.
+These are good questions and are covered in the [next blog in the series]({{site.baseurl}}/2024/11/04/building-an-assignment-algorithm-2.html).
 We’ll also get into the nitty gritty of the maths behind it all.
 Stay tuned!